Skip to main content

 4. Save the changes and monitor the migration:

-1. Check the status of migration Pods:
+1. Check the status of migration pods:

-kubectl get pods -n <portworx> | grep pure-csi-migrator
+oc get pods -n <portworx> | grep pure-csi-migrator

 2. View the StorageCluster status:

-kubectl get storagecluster -n <portworx> -o yaml
+oc get storagecluster -n <portworx> -o yaml

-Verify that the migration is complete.
+Verify that the migration status is complete:

 status: